amueller/columbia-website/_comsw4995s18/syllabus.md

 The syntax of git and the python libraries that were covered in class (as far as they were covered) will be content of the exam.

+## Academic rules of conduct
+You are expected to adhere to the [Academic Honesty policy](http://www.cs.columbia.edu/education/honesty/) of the Computer Science Department, as well as the following course-specific policies.

+### Collaboration
+You are welcome and encouraged to discuss course materials and reading assignments with other students.
+Please limit discussion of homework to general approaches.
+You are not allowed to share code between submissions or submission groups.
+For homeworks submitted individually, each individual is required to write their own solution.
+For homeworks submitted in groups (if allowed), a single write-up should be submitted.
+Collaboration is not permitted for any of the exams.

+### Use of outside references
+Students are welcome to use any outside materials sources on general machine learning and data science topics.
+However, you are not permitted to use solutions to specific homework tasks or problems that you find online.

+Violations
+Violation of any portion of these policies will result in a penalty to be assessed at the instructor’s discretion. **This may include receiving a zero grade for the assignment in question AND a failing grade for the whole course, even for the first infraction.** Such students are also reported to the relevant Deans’ offices that handle cases of academic dishonesty.

+### Copyright notice
+Lecture slides, notes, illustrations and notebooks are licensed under [CC-0](https://creativecommons.org/share-your-work/public-domain/cc0/) and can be used without requiring acknowledgement for any purpose (though acknowledgement is appreciated).
+Homeworks, homework solutions, exams and exam solutions are copyrighted and may not be re-distributed without explicit permission from the instructor.